nondejus/AwesomeUnityCommunity/README.md

 * [UniversalUnityHooks](https://github.com/UserR00T/UniversalUnityHooks) - A framework designed to hook into and modify methods in unity games via dlls.
 * [UnityGameFramework-Template](https://github.com/HolicXXX/UnityGameFramework-Template) - A common Unity template Project base on UnityGameFramework.
 * [OpenFramework](https://github.com/omid3098/OpenFramework) - A Lightweight framework for unity with dependency injection.
-* [ecsrx](https://github.com/EcsRx/ecsrx) - A reactive take on the ECS pattern for .net game developers.
+* [ecsrx](https://github.com/EcsRx/ecsrx) - A reactive take on the ECS pattern for .NET game developers.
+* [ecsrx.unity](https://github.com/EcsRx/ecsrx.unity) - A simple framework for unity using the ECS paradigm but with UniRx for fully reactive systems.
 * [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy. (#PATTERNS)
 * [UDBase](https://github.com/KonH/UDBase) - Module-based game template for Unity.
 Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code.
+* [adic](https://github.com/intentor/adic) - Lightweight dependency injection container for Unity
+* [uFrame.Complete](https://github.com/uFrame/uFrame.Complete) - All in one repo, includes: Kernel, Designer, Architect, MVVM, ECS

 ## Input <a name="input"></a>